 SAT score reports cost $12 per college for 1–2-week electronic delivery, or 2–4-week paper or disk delivery, depending on what method the school requires ($31 extra for two-day processing).

 Even College Board’s College Scholarship Service Profile (CSS), a college financial aid application meant to help students pay for college, requires a fee.
 For the 2021/2022 school year, the price is $25 for the first report sent and an additional $16 for each additional college receiving the information.

 The College Board’s Revenue And Profits

-Due to the College Board’s monopoly in administering exams, they generated $1.1 billion of revenue in 2017 and likely generated over $1 billion in revenue in 2019.
+Due to the College Board’s monopoly in administering exams, they generated over $1.1 billion of revenue in 2017 and generated over $1.2 billion in revenue in 2020.

 The College Board has grown operating profit margin to roughly 14%.
-Therefore, the College Board is expected to make $150 – $160 million in profits for 2019.
+Therefore, the College Board made $150 – $160 million in profits for 2019 based on data publicly available.
 Finally, the College Board also has over $1.1 billion in cash and investments according to public records.

 Unfortunately for students, there are no other competitors for the SAT Subject, AP, and PSAT Tests.
 ACT still is far behind when competing against the main SAT test.
 When you have a monopoly, you can make excess profits.

 The New SAT Adversity Index

 The College Board came up with a new SAT Adversity Index in May 2019 to try and help underprivileged kids.
 It’s about time given we all know richer kids tend to have more access.
 How many poor families do you know can spend $3,000+ for a Princeton Review course?
 Not many.